 In Creole and Cajun cuisine, The Holy Trinity refers to a combination of equal parts of green bell pepper, yellow onion, and celery.
 Like a mirepoix in French cuisine, or a soffrito (commonly used in Spanish cooking), The Holy Trinity is an aromatic base that is used in several of this region's local dishes (i.e. gumbo and jambalaya).
 For this spicy Cajun pasta, we cooked The Holy Trinity and Cajun spices in the rendered andouille fat to create a rich, flavorful base for this pasta sauce.
 Then, we deglazed the pan (scraped up the browned bits) with heavy cream and crushed tomatoes.
 Meanwhile, the pasta is cooked to al dente while the sauce simmers.
 Finally, the sausage, pasta and a splash of pasta water is combined and tossed and the saucy, spicy andouille sausage pasta is complete!
 Bon appetit!

 This Creamy Cajun-Style Pasta with Andouille Sausage is one of our family's favorite pasta dishes!
 It's an easy dinner loaded with lots of sausage, flavorful Cajun spices and a hearty, creamy sauce.
 So delicious!
-When this recipe makes its way to your table, be sure to drop us a star rating!
-And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
-We’d love to feature you on social!
-We love having a seat at your table, you’ll always have one at ours.
-Cheers!
+If you make this recipe, please leave us a star rating below!

 Creamy Cajun-Style Pasta with Andouille Sausage